Deaod/spsc_queue/README.md

 In order to improve average enqueue and dequeue latency the implementation caches `head` and `tail`.
 The cached values reside next to the other value, so `head_cache` is next to `tail` and `tail_cache` is next to `head`. `head_cache` points to somewhere within the free section of the buffer. `tail_cache` points to somewhere within the filled section of the buffer.

 ## Interface
+There are a lot of different ways to enqueue and dequeue elements.
+* `write` enqueues from iterators
+* `push` and `push_n` enqueue from a reference
+* `emplace` and `emplace_n` enqueue by constructing elements from the provided arguments in-place
+* `produce` and `produce_n` enqueue by calling the provided callable, which is expected to construct an element using placement new
+* `read` dequeues by moving to iterators
+* `pop` dequeues by moving to a reference
+* `consume` and `consume_all` dequeue by calling the provided callable for each element
+* `discard` dequeues the next element without any way of looking at it
+* `front` returns a pointer to the next element

+Complexity of use loosely corresponds to length of description.
+Be very careful with `produce` and `produce_n`.
+`write` and `read` are able to provide throughput roughly equivalent to that of `memmove`.

 ### Template
 spsc_queue takes up to three template parameters: